10 Different Types of Squirrels in Canada

 Photo by viswaprem anbarasapandian on Unsplash

-This country provides a home for these attractive and industrious creatures, attracting both inhabitants and visitors with their agile movements and lovable presence.
+This country is home to these attractive and industrious creatures, which attract both inhabitants and visitors with their agile movements and lovable presence.

 1. Eastern Gray Squirrel